top of page

 Photo of Paul de Prenter

-In 2024, I had an great season competing in the DNRT BMW Compact Cup, where I finished 4th in the championship.
+In 2024, I had a great season competing in the DNRT BMW Compact Cup, where I finished 4th in the championship.
 Missing the first round was a big challenge it put me 150 points behind the leader right from the start.
-Despite this, I worked hard, stayed focused, and fought my way back up the standings.
-It wasn’t just about the results; I learned so much about perseverance, improving my skills, and staying mentally strong.
+Despite this, I stayed focused, kept improving, and climbed back up the standings.
+More than the results, it was a year of growth, both in skill and mental strength.

-Beyond the Compact Cup, I took part in endurance racing, which gave me even more valuable experience.
-One standout moment was driving a BMW M240i for the first time during an endurance race in May, thanks to MDM Motorsport.
-My pace in wet conditions was impressive, and we finished P5 out of 50 cars.
-Later in the year, I raced in a BMW Compact 325ti.
-While we didn’t face much competition in our class, it was a great opportunity to refine my car control, race awareness, and strategy.
-We finished P15 out of 45 cars overall in that event.
+Beyond the Compact Cup, I gained valuable experience in endurance racing.
+One of the highlights was driving a BMW M240i for the first time during an endurance race in May, thanks to MDM Motorsport.
+My pace in wet conditions stood out, and we finished P5 out of 50 cars.
+Later that year, I raced in a BMW Compact 325ti.
+Although there was little competition in our class, I used it as a chance to improve my car control and race awareness.
+We finished P5 out of 50 cars overall.

 bottom of page